 I apply this same concept to essential oils too.
 Because Young Living only produces 100% pure therapeutic grade essential oils (with ZERO fillers or synthetics or chemicals), they are highly concentrated.
 You often only need 1-2 drops in order to get the benefits.

-Since I started with the Premium Starter Kit (and recommend that to most people interested in getting started), let’s breakdown the price of each oil, per drop:
+Since I started with the Premium Starter Kit (and recommend that to most people interested in getting started because it’s the ONLY thing Young Living sells that’s 50% off), let’s breakdown the price of each oil, per drop:

 - Frankincense: 28¢